The Banquet

 Oklahoma City, Oklahoma, USA

-I began my story telling of a friend that I met when I was a young man just out of the military and college.
-That was over forty years ago.
-James had given me my very first job in construction.
-Forty-some years later, we were still friends.
-But long ago, when I was just an “upstart” in the construction field, I was with him on one of the projects we were doing.
-We had scaffolding set up some sixty feet in the air in order to put the acoustical ceilings in at a church being built in Enid, Oklahoma.
-Then something happened in a flash: the scaffold tower began to lean and started to topple over.
+But long ago, when I was just an upstart in the construction field, I went out with him on one of the projects we were doing.
+We were putting up acoustical ceilings at a church being built in Enid, Oklahoma, working on scaffolding 60 feet in the air.
+Then, in a flash, the scaffold tower began to lean and started to topple over.
 There was a man standing in its direct path.
 No words were said.
 Only movement!
-Movement that was so fast it was like a blur.
-James jumped and ran to that man and pushed him as hard as he could.
+Movement so fast it was a blur.
+James ran to that man and pushed him as hard as he could.

 Some people react to danger differently from others.
-Putting yourself in harm’s way can be foolish, stupid or heroic.
+Putting yourself in harm’s way can be foolish, stupid, or heroic.
 The uniformed civil servants of this country are heroes.
 Not just my hero, but America’s heroes.
-They will always stand tall in my eyes.
-Just like my friend James.
+They will always stand tall in my eyes, just like my friend James.

 Originally published as HeroicStories #70 on Oct 12, 1999